This post may contain affiliate links. Please read our disclosure for more info.

 It took me years to build up my skillset to feel comfortable applying for web development jobs.
 Looking back I am sure I could have landed a job so much earlier then I did.
 I encourage everyone who aspires to work in this industry to start applying for jobs as soon as they have just a few decent projects on your portfolio.
 It is easy to get discouraged in the beginning when you keep applying but never hear anything back.
-Stay persistent and remember that Its truly a numbers game.
+Stay persistent and remember that it is truly a numbers game.

 After almost 4 years of learning web development part-time, I finally landed a Webmaster position with a digital marketing firm.
 This company builds its client’s websites mostly using WordPress.
 We also handle SEO and marketing among other things.
 Needless to say, I was excited to be in the industry, regardless of what I would be doing.
 It just so happens that I have been dying to learn SEO and digital marketing anyway, so landing this job was perfect for me on many levels.

 My First Day